10 Simple Ways to Improve Your Memory

 What is Forgetfulness?

-Memory is the function of the brain that stores information, to use it later in one way or another.
-Skills such as reading, writing, calculating and logical thinking are impossible without memory.
+Memory is the function of the brain that stores information to use later.
+Skills such as reading, writing, calculating, and logical thinking are impossible without memory.

-With memory complaints, people experience, rightly or wrongly, that there is a deterioration of the memory; a reduction in the ability to store information and/or retrieve it later.
+With memory complaints, people experience, rightly or wrongly, a deterioration of memory, a reduction in the ability to store information and/or retrieve it later.

 Symptoms of Forgetfulness